 - It's great for lunches, appetizers, or even a light meal!

-- They're great for making ahead.
+- They’re great for making ahead and meal prep.

-🧾 Ingredients and substitutions
+Ingredients and substitutions

-- Vegetables - About 3 cups total of any veggies that you like.
-Broccoli, bell peppers, carrots, cauliflower, zucchini, and mushrooms all work well.
+- Vegetables – About 3 cups total of any veggies that you like.
+Broccoli, red bell peppers, carrots, cauliflower, zucchini, and mushrooms all work well.
 (However, only use a small amount of zucchini or yellow squash or it will become too wet).

-- Water Chestnuts - This gives the veggie mixture some texture and crunch and is an important ingredient, so don't leave it out.
-I like to use the whole water chestnuts (they taste the best) and just chop them with the vegetables.
+- Water Chestnuts – This gives the veggie mixture some texture and crunch and is an important ingredient, so don’t leave it out.
+I like to use whole water chestnuts (they taste the best) and chop them with the vegetables.

 - Sesame Oil - This gives it an authentic Chinese flavor.
 You can use another oil if you choose, but sesame oil adds a lot to the flavor of this dish.